-- The President and President-Elect shall hold office for the term of one year unless earlier removed from office.
+- The President shall hold office for the term of two years unless earlier removed from office; and President-Elect shall hold office for the term of one year unless earlier removed from office.

-- On completion of the President’s term of office, the President-Elect shall assume the office of President for one year.
+- On completion of the President’s term of office, the President-Elect shall assume the office of President for two years.

 - If the President is unable to serve, the President-Elect shall assume the presidency for the remainder of the term.